appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

             name_in_template = mockresponse.selector.one('.test-listbuilder-posted-by-account').text_normalized
             self.assertEqual(account.name, name_in_template)

-As you probarly remember you can use `mockresponse.selector.prettyprint()` to print the tempate in your terminal and find which tests css classes used in CRadmin if you have a mock request with htmls.
+As you probarly remember you can use ``mockresponse.selector.prettyprint()`` to print the template in your terminal and find which tests css classes used in CRadmin if you have a mock request with htmls.

 Make list item a link
 ---------------------
-The plan is to later on making a detail view in the public UI so one can get more information about each message.
+The plan is to later on make a detail view in the public UI so one can get more information about each message.
 Therefore we need to make each list element a link.
 For the time being the link will just take us to the list view.
 To make this happen we will use the Link class in ``listbuilder.itemframe` and use the methode ``get_url``.
 This method will return ``cradmin_reverse_url`` where we set the id of the CRadmin instance and the app name.
 In our case the id is